Skip to main content

 Biography

-Hazel van der Walle is a PhD student at Durham University researching music and imagination, studying the types of thoughts people have while listening to music, from fictional stories to autobiographical memories.
+Hazel van der Walle is a PhD student at Durham University researching Music & Imagination, studying the types of thoughts people have while listening to music, including autobiographical memories, fictional stories and narratives, sensory details, and abstract colours and shapes.

-Hazel is an active member of Durham's Music Psychology Lab and Centre for Research into Inner Experience (CRIE), course representative for Music PhD students at Durham (2024-), and organiser of Durham's ReproducibiliTea journal club, discussing all things Open Research.
+Hazel is an active member of Durham's Music Psychology Lab and the Centre for Research into Inner Experience (CRIE).
+She is a course representative for Music PhD students at Durham (2024-), organiser of Durham's ReproducibiliTea journal club, and a member of ReproducibiliTea's Steering Committee, aiming to bring more focus to Open Research in the Arts & Humanities.

 Publications